lrc-se/bth-sg-client/README.md

 - The client is not responsive and requires a certain screen size to be used properly.
 If necessary, use the browser's zoom function to compensate.

-- The distribution-ready client application uses flexbox, Canvas and native Web Sockets features, which together put a lower limit on which browsers are able to run it.
+- The distribution-ready client application uses flexbox, HTML5 forms, Canvas and native Web Sockets features, which together put a lower limit on which browsers are able to run it.
-  In development mode, ES6 syntax is heavily used -- including in the dependencies -- which in turn puts a lower limit on which versions of Node can be used for running/building the application.
+  In development mode, ES6 syntax is heavily used – including in the dependencies – which in turn puts a lower limit on which versions of Node can be used for running/building the application.

 ### Server structure